Baseball Equipment for Beginners: What You Need to Get Started

 Balls

 Regulation baseballs are made from a white leather exterior and stitched along the seams.
-Most leagues will use these types of balls, however in some junior lower divisions and T-Ball a Reduced Injury Ball (RIB) is used There are many types of balls available, covering training, wet weather, and age groups.
+Most leagues will use these types of balls, however in some junior lower divisions and T-Ball a Reduced Injury Ball (RIB) is used.
+There are many types of balls available, covering training, wet weather, and age groups.

 Accessories